replaygaming/hand_rank/README.md

 describing the hand among every possible hand.
 This number can then be compared to any other hands equivalence number to see who is the winner.

-The 2 plus 2 version also reorders the equivalence classes to allow for getting a rank within a category.
+The Plus Two version also reorders the equivalence classes to allow for getting a rank within a category.
 So you can split the rank into a category and a rank within that category.